Targeted Advertising in Elections: Model

 In the public advertising game, the voters' common prior belief is updated to a common posterior.
 Therefore, the electorate faces a collective choice problem: whether to choose a safe option (the status quo) or a lottery over the challenger's policy outcomes (represented by their common posterior belief $\mu \in \Delta X$).
 The first result describes which elections are ``unwinnable'' for the challenger with public advertising.

-\begin{theorem} In the public advertising game, \begin{enumerate} \item The challenger's odds of winning are zero in every equilibrium if and only if the election is status quo-leaning or polarized, i.e., there is no left or right decisive coalition. \item A set of policy outcomes is implementable in a left/right-leaning election if it is obedient for the representative voter and includes her approval set. \end{enumerate} \end{theorem} \begin{proof}
+\begin{theorem} In the public advertising game, \begin{enumerate} \item The challenger's odds of winning are zero in every equilibrium if and only if the election is status quo-leaning or polarized, i.e., there is no left or right decisive coalition. \item A set of policy outcomes is implementable in a left/right-leaning election if it is obedient for the representative voter and includes her approval set. \end{enumerate} \end{theorem} As the equilibrium constructions from the proofs of Theorems \ref{thm1:PA} and \ref{thm2:TA} are used later in \cref{section:baseline}, I provide the proofs of these theorems in the main text. \begin{proof}

 I prove sufficiency of part 1 directly.
 If there is no left or right decisive coalition, then the election is either status quo-leaning or polarized.
 In both cases, the challenger convinces a decisive coalition only if the public belief is $\delta_0$, or whenever $x = 0$, which has zero prior measure.
 To see this, observe that for any belief other than $\delta_0$, status quo voters strictly prefer to reject; also, left and right voters never prefer to approve at the same time by \ref{SC1:incompatible}.
 Therefore, the challenger's odds of winning are zero in every equilibrium of the public advertising game unless there is a left or right decisive coalition.